lucienl100/fractal-landscape-generator/README.md

     }
 ```
 The xRotation is clamped between -90 degrees and 90 degrees to prevent the player from flipping the camera.
-The playerBody is rotated using the mouse x axis input, rotating the camera as well because the camera is a child object.
+The playerBody is rotated using the mouse x axis input, which will rotate the camera as well because the camera is a child object.

 The movement script of the camera checks for the inputs of the keys W, A, S, D to move the player transform forward, left, back and right.
 The script also checks for the input of Shift to increase flying speed.
 The camera is prevented from going outside the bounds and under the terrain using Physics.CheckSphere() around the player's intended location in the frame to check for ground while using a basic comparison function to check if the player will go outside the terrain bounds, if these checks do not return positive, then the transform is moved to its intended position in the frame.